 Buying a home is a big deal.
-There are many aspects and phases of buying a home that legal and financial ramifications while going through the home buying process as well as long after you have closed on your home.
+There are many aspects and phases of purchasing a home that have legal and financial ramifications while going through the home buying process as well as long after you have closed on your home.
 Good decisions need to be made.
 Avoid these common home buying mistakes that can turn the American Dream into a nightmare.

 Failing to Get Pre-Approved